A elastOS dApp store server is available to host your capsules and make them downloadable through the store capsule by all elastOS users.

 Your signature needs to be uploaded on the DID sidechain.
-You have to user the elastOS mobile application itself to scan the QR code provided during the DID creation, and pay a very low transaction fee to publish your DID on chain.
+You have to use the elastOS mobile application itself to scan the QR code provided during the DID creation, and pay a very low transaction fee to publish your DID on chain.

 At first, your wallet app may have all ELA stored on the ELA mainchain, but nothing on the DID sidechain.
-You need to use the wallet DApp to transfer some amount to the DID sidechain (only the first time).
+You need to use the wallet capsule to transfer some amount to the DID sidechain (only the first time).
 A very small amount such as 0.1 ELA or less is enough to write several DID transactions.

 Make sure to not store the created DID storage folder (in your current folder) to your GIT repository.